portalTS/json-gui/README.md

 bower install ng-file-upload --save bower install moment --save
 ```
-while to include the Google Map Drawing Api, you only have to load them in your HTML file:
+while to include the Google Maps Drawing Api, you only have to load them in your HTML file:

 ```
 <script type="text/javascript"